Raymond-Mawina/The-Blip/README.md

 - [ ] **Epic: The site user can view their profile.**
    - [ ] 1.
 As a site user I want to be able to add/change my personal github account.
    - [ ] 2.
 As a site user I want to be able to add/change my work github account.
    - [ ] 3.
-As a site user I want to be able to add/change my contact info(email,mobile).
+As a site user I want to be able to add/change my contact info(email, mobile).

 - [ ] **Epic: The site user can view their task kanban/sprint board.**
     - [ ] 1.
-As a site user I want to be able to view my task board, which will have the columns: backlog,in_progress,review, review_feedback, complete.
+As a site user I want to be able to view my task board, which will have the columns: backlog, in_progress, review, review_feedback, complete.
     - [ ] 2.
 As a site user I want to be able to scroll through each column in the event that there are too many items in that column.
     - [ ] 3.
-As a site user I want to be able to add tasks to the backlog column, task header, task description, task links(api links, github links, document links), task due date.
+As a site user I want to be able to add tasks to the backlog column, task header, task description, task links(Api links, github links, document links), task due date.
     - [ ] 4.
 As a site user I want to be able to move a task from backlog to in_progress column, in_progress to backlog, in_progress to review, in_progress to complete, complete to review_feedback, review_feedback to review.
     - [ ] 5.
 As a site user I want to be able to rewind time and see what tasks were on my board in the past based on the dates and times I provide.
     - [ ] 6.
 As a site user I want to be able to view some sort of performance dashboard to understand how productive I am compared to previous months.